It’s OK to use the A-Word:

 It’s difficult for the founder of the business, who birthed the business, to morph into a leadership role and begin to delegate the tasks of running the business to team members.
 This transition doesn’t have to be onerous or scary.
 If done correctly, this movement creates the foundation of freeing other members of the team to reach their maximum potential.

 These transitions don’t necessarily happen just once in the life of a business.
-There will be multiple times that founders and leaders will find themselves with plates too full to function effectively and be forced to decide between staying comfortable or moving tasks to others.
-The earlier that methodology can be established, enabling this transition to occur quickly and effectively, the more robust the growth of the business.
-Meeting the needs of a growing business will require multiple decisions.
-The ability to lead people toward proactively engaging in actions and decision making enables the business to move forward without the need to check everything with the leader.
+Founders and leaders will often find themselves with plates too full to function effectively and be forced to decide between staying comfortable or delegating tasks to others.
+The earlier this methodology can be established the more robust the growth of the business.

-“Come on!”
-I can hear it in your head right now.
-“That can’t happen easily.
-I am most effective at running my business.
-If I can get others to just do as I say, I’ll be fine.”
 “I’ve tried to hand off responsibility for certain areas and the people I put in charge don’t do it the way I want.
 It’s quicker for me to just do it myself!”

 Here is the secret to taking your practice to the next level.
 However, it requires you to use the “A” word and that scares people!
 Who in the world would use a word that causes world leaders to tremble, teachers to hide and the less timid to just fade right out of sight?
-You will!
-If you want to move your business forward intentionally, and with less effort than you’ve spent to get this far, you will in fact embrace the word and begin to shout it from the rooftops—accountability.

 Accountability is one of the most misused and misunderstood words in the English language.
 For most people, the word connotes negative action.
 “The person who caused this must be held accountable!”; “We will hold those responsible accountable.
 Someone has to be held accountable for this catastrophe!”
 That is most likely how you’ve heard the word used by politicians, business leaders, managers, teachers and a host of others.